 How is smallpox diagnosed?

-Since smallpox no longer occurs naturally, a smallpox diagnosis today is very unlikely.
+As smallpox no longer occurs naturally, a smallpox diagnosis today is very unlikely.
 Any symptoms are probably signs of another condition or illness.
-Before eradication, smallpox was easy to recognize, but few other common illnesses -- such as severe chickenpox -- was misdiagnosed as smallpox.
+Before eradication, smallpox was easy to recognize, but few other common illnesses, such as severe chickenpox, were misdiagnosed as smallpox.

 Management and Treatment